-This Program Plan covers the period from July 1, 2015 through June 30, 2020.
-The purpose of this Plan is to describe key issues facing the Unit, and to outline strategies for maximizing profitability while maintaining excellence in safety and environmental protection.
+This Program Plan covers the period from July 1, 2017 through June 30, 2022.
+The purpose of this Plan is to describe key issues facing the Unit, and to outline strategies for optimizing the economic recovery of resources while maintaining excellence in safety and environmental protection.